Fly (Hilary Duff song): Chart performance

 "Fly" failed to enter the Billboard Hot 100 in the U.S., but peaked at number 29 on Billboards Mainstream Top 40 chart.
 As of July 27, 2014, the song had sold 284,000 digital copies in the United States.

 Music video

 The single's music video, directed by Chris Applebaum, combines black-and-white backstage footage with colorized shots of Duff performing the song live.
-The video was filmed in Worcester, Massachusetts during rehearsal for her Most Wanted Tour.
-Footage of the crowd was from opening night of the tour in Worcester.
+The video was filmed in Worcester, Massachusetts during rehearsals for her Most Wanted Tour.
+Footage of the crowd was from the opening night of the tour in Worcester.
 The video premiered on MTV's Total Request Live on August 26, 2004, debuted on the show's countdown on August 30 and reached number one on the countdown for one day.
 It spent twenty-eight days on the countdown, until October 27.
-There was about 100 or more fans there who won a contest to watch her perform and be in the video as a crowd.
-The making of the video and her tour in Worcester is on the 2004 DVD Learning to Fly.
-It is also featured on the Raise Your Voice DVD under bonus features.
+The making of the video and her tour in Worcester were documented on the 2004 DVD Learning to Fly.
+The music video is also included as a bonus feature on the Raise Your Voice DVD.